donguyentung01/Reserve-Court-SF-TextVerified/README.md

 One particular challenge is that all the HTTP request headers are sent with Authorization attribute set to "bearer <access_token>".
 This access token has to be retrieved from the Cookies.
 Without the access token, the requests will be invalidated.

+### Rec.us blocking virtual number
+[rec.us](https://www.rec.us/) blocks virtual number, which means you cannot directly use a Twilio number for the script.
+I have to set up an Automation task on my personal phone to forward the verification code to my Twilio number.

 ## Prerequisites

 You need to have an existing account with [rec.us](https://www.rec.us/).
 As of Feb 2025, [rec.us](https://www.rec.us/) blocks virtual numbers (like those created on Twilio, e.g.), so you need to use a real phone number for the registration (as opposed to a virtual number like on Twilio).